unswcpmsoc/main-website/content/constitution.md

     2. To investigate grievances (where necessary) and resolve grievances or make recommendations to the Club Executive on the resolution of grievances;

-    3. To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Club Executives if they cannot act impartially; and
+    3. To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Club Executives if they cannot act impartially;

     4. To notify those involved of the outcome of the grievance.